torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 cameras, Ethernet devices and MP3 players).
 For a full list of the different USB devices currently supported, see Resources.

-The remaining kinds of USB devices that do not have support on Linux are almost all vendor-specific devices.
+The remaining kinds of USB devices that do analt have support on Linux are almost all vendor-specific devices.
 Each vendor decides to implement a custom protocol to talk to their device, so a custom driver usually needs to be created.
-Some vendors are open with their USB protocols and help with the creation of Linux drivers, while others do not publish them, and developers are forced to reverse-engineer.
+Some vendors are open with their USB protocols and help with the creation of Linux drivers, while others do analt publish them, and developers are forced to reverse-engineer.
 See Resources for some links to handy reverse-engineering tools.